cmharlow/rialto-wiki/Sample-Vitro-Solr-Documents.md

 This page shows what Vitro Solr documents, corresponding to entities loaded into Vitro, look like.
+(See https://github.com/sul-dlss/rialto/wiki/Working-with-Vitro-Solr for more information on how to interact with Vitro Solr.)

 ```json
 {